EdTeKLA/IndigenousLanguages_Corpora/PlainsCree/Elections/Canada/README.md

 Guide to the Federal Election

 The reproduction is a copy of the version availabe at https://www.cfms.org/uploads/Guide_to_the_Federal_Election_EN.pdf for the English text and at https://www.elections.ca/ele/pas/43ge/spr/vot/gui-lang/abo/VG-Plains-Cree.pdf for the Plains Cree text.

+This text should only be reproduced if in accordance with regulations at https://www.elections.ca/content.aspx?section=pri&lang=e&document=index